 Tax filers have two choices when preparing their returns.
 They can take the standard deduction as dictated by the IRS, or they can itemize deductible expenses in the hopes that doing so will give them a number that exceeds the standard deduction.
 Though itemizing is the more complicated option of the two, it can result in a higher break.
 In recent years, a good 70% of tax filers would claim the standard deduction on their taxes, leaving only about 30% to itemize.
 Folks who itemized in recent years were usually people who racked up a large number of deductions in mortgage interest, property taxes, and charitable contributions, among other things.
-But changes to the tax code will make it less attractive for filers to itemize this year when they sit down and do their 2019 tax return.
+But changes to the IRS tax code will make it less attractive for filers to itemize this year when they sit down and do their 2019 tax return.
 This means more people may owe taxes, who fit into this category.
 They can contact a Tax Resolution Services company for help prior to the IRS issuing a IRS Wage Garnishment, and may want to ask about the IRS Fresh Start Program.

 In 2017, the standard deduction was $6350 for a single tax filer and $12,700 for married couples filing jointly.
 In 2018, however, these figures nearly doubled to $12,000 for single tax filers, and $24,000 for couples filing joint returns.
 As such, filers will need to have accumulated a much higher level of deductions to make itemizing worth while.